mgaitan/pytest-leak-finder/README.md

 # pytest-needle

 ### ATTENTION: CURRENTLY, THIS IS JUST AN IDEA [1]
+### ATTENTION 2: we should pick a different name because of https://pytest-needle.readthedocs.io/en/latest/

 You have a test that passes when executed alone but fails when running in the suite.
 What's happening?
 My two cents that some previous test keeps the thing dirty.
 But wich one/s, maybe the previous are a lot, right?